neelkanthpoosa/Game_Review_Analysis-Psychological_Impact_Gaming/README.md

 ### - Purpose:
    - To demonstrate effective interactive visualization techniques that will assist target users in understanding key aspects of gaming.
    - With the help of our interactive visualizations, we present the aforementioned parts in a way that's easier to comprehend.

+### - Prerequisite:
+   - Create your mapbox account and **insert** your token in a **map.py** python file in the **current directory**:
+   - Contents of map.py:

+         token="<mapbox_token_here>"

 ### - Steps to Execute the Project:
+   - Set up a virtual env in your PC/laptop.
-   - Download as a zip/ use "git-clone" command
+   - Download this repository as a zip/ use "git-clone" command
    - Go to the directory from the terminal
+   - Activate your virtual environment
-   - Install the requirements specified
+   - Install the requirements specified.

+          pip install -r requirements.txt

+   - Run:

-   - Run: python index.py
+          python index.py